 - 1. Review your degree audit via R'Web (see Degree Audit icon under your authorized applications menu).
 Confirm all course requirements have been or will be completed by the end of the quarter you wish to advance to candidacy.
 Discuss any discrepancies with Kim at kim@ece.ucr.edu.
 You should check your degree audit by the first week of the quarter prior to your Oral Qualifying Exam. - 2.
 Work with your Faculty Advisor to determine the five faculty members (including your faculty advisor as chair and one faculty from another Department who will be your outside member). - 3.
 Confirm that all members are willing to serve on your committee, and find a suitable date and time that works for everyone on the committee.
 Doodle www.doodle.com is a helpful scheduling tool. - 4.
 After a time that works for all committee members is agreed upon, prepare the Nomination for Oral Qualifying Exam Committee (Form 2) found on R'Grad.
-One month prior to your Oral Qualifying exam, you should: a) submit your Form 2 and b) email a draft of your written report to ecceptadoffice@ece.ucr.edu.
-If any nominee for the committee is not a member of the UC Academic Senate, a curriculum vitae and a memo justifying the appointment must be submitted at the time of submitting the Form 2. - 5.
-When conducting the Oral Qualifying Exam, committees will use Zoom or other video conference options.
-In-person exams are not currently permitted as of Fall 2020.
-Please carefully read the Signing Regulations Orals from Grad Division.
+One month prior to your Oral Qualifying exam, you should: a) submit your Form 2 and b) email a draft of your written report to ecegradoffice@ece.ucr.edu.
+If any nominee for the committee is not a member of the UC

+Academic Senate, a curriculum vitae and a memo justifying the appointment must be submitted at the time of submitting the Form 2.

+- 5. When conducting the Oral Qualifying Exam, committees will use Zoom or other video conference options.
+If permitted by campus safety regulations, the Committee Chairperson may investigate providing space or technical support on campus for the student to complete their exam.
+Information about returning to campus can be found HERE.
+Please carefully read the Signing Regulations - Orals from Grad Division.
 Students can submit a ticket to ITS to request a Zoom Pro account for their Oral Qual exam. - 6.
 Graduate Division will email you with the approval of your Oral Exam Committee on your Form 2.
 Check the form for accuracy and email Kim at kim@ece.ucr.edu right away, if any issues exist.
 Important: Students are responsible to ensure Grad Division officially approves their oral committee prior to the Oral Qualifying exam or the exam will be invalidated. - 7.
 Contact all committee members again to confirm the date, time and video conference details. - 8.
 You must send your written report to your entire committee a minimum of one week in advance of your exam.
 Please refer to Section IV regarding the requirements for this document.
-If you fail to adhere to the deadline to send your report to your committee, you may fail your exam - 9.
-Immediately after your exam, the student or Committee Chairperson must initiate the Oral Qualifying Exam Results Form via DocuSign found on the Grad Division Petitions and Forms website.
+If you fail to adhere to the deadline to send your report to your committee, you may fail your exam. - 9.
+Immediately after your exam, the student or Committee Chairperson must initiate the Oral Qualifying Exam Results Form via DocuSign found on the Grad Division Petitions and Forms website. - 10.
+Graduate Division will email students who successfully advance a PDF with the results of their Advancement to Candidacy.
+You are individually responsible to forward this email and PDF right away to the ECE Finance Team eccegradfinancial@ece.ucr.edu so your department records can be updated.
+If you are a Graduate Student Researcher, it is possible you are eligible for a wage increase.